domenicocinque/FDSA1/README.md

 # FDSA2020
-This repository contains the assignments for the Fundamentals of Data Science couse.
+This repository contains the assignments for the Fundamentals of Data Science course.